nerd-ops/page-inf/README.md

 # page-inf

 ### DESCRIPTION :
-## page-inf is a tool for web analysis, basic but in my opinion it can be useful.
+<code>Page-inf is a tool for web analysis, basic but in my opinion it can be useful.</code>

 ### how can i install this tool?